bigdatasciencegroup/Pentagon_Papers_Entity_Extraction/README.md

 A natural language processing project that analyzes the U.S. government documents "Pentagon Papers" and runs entity analysis on them.
 Author/Project Creator: Lauren Phegley
 Contact: lphegley5@gmail.com
 Date of Creation: 2021/11/01
 Suggested Citation: Phegley, L. (2021).
 Pentagon Paper Entity Extraction.

 --------------
-NOTICE: The Pentagon Papers are the works of the U.S. Government.
+NOTICE: The Pentagon Papers are the works of the U.S. Government and in the public domain.
-Code License:
+Code License:  MIT License
-Data License:
+Data License: CC0 1.0 License

 -----------
 ## Data: